 • The public cloud

-The public cloud is operated by a third party which owns the IT infrastructure and makes it available to an end user.
-Amazon Web Services (AWS), Microsoft Azure, Google Cloud (GCP) and OVH in France are the main public cloud providers.
-A public cloud is shared among several clients.
+A public cloud is operated by a third party that owns the IT infrastructure and makes it available to an end user.
+Amazon Web Services (AWS), Microsoft Azure, Google Cloud (GCP) and OVH in France are the main providers of public clouds.
+A public cloud is shared between several customers.

 • The private cloud

-The private cloud includes computing resources dedicated exclusively to an organization.
+The private cloud comprises IT resources dedicated exclusively to an organisation.
 It can be physically hosted internally or externally.

 • Hybrid cloud

-It is a combination of public and private cloud that operates as a single environment.
+It's a combination of public and private clouds that work as a single environment.

 • The community cloud

-This cloud is shared by several organizations.
-Generally hosted externally, it can be hosted by one of its members.
+This cloud is shared by several organisations.
+Generally hosted externally, it can also be hosted by one of its members.

 And four levels of maturity